-Reporting Services in SQL Server 2005 introduces an alternative to predesigned, server-side reports.
-Standard reports are designed for users by a report designer or developer ahead of time and deployed to the server for users to select and display, print. or save to a file.
-This may be useful for standard reporting needs shared by most report users.
-However, savvy users cannot modify the design or these standard reports without access to the design and development tools.
-The Report Builder allows users to build their own reports on the fly, using prepared queries and data models.
-Using this option, the report designer or system administrator can prepare a variety of common data models to simplify and expose the underlying data sources in a concise form.
+Ad hoc reporting is an alternative to creating predesigned, server-side reports.
+The Report Builder design tool allows users to build their own reports on the fly, using prepared queries and data models.
+Using this option, the IT staff or system administrator prepares a variety of common data models to simplify and expose the underlying data sources in a concise form.
 This allows users to construct ad hoc reports using simple drag-and-drop techniques.
-These reports may be saved for others to use or to be built upon in later sessions.
+These reports may be used once and discarded, or saved for others to use or to be built on in later sessions.

 The actual design work is performed using a client-side builder tool delivered on demand in the user's web browser.
 The user experience is quite simple.
-As far as the user is concerned, a new report is created using a simple web page selection and the Report Builder opens in a browser window without specifically installing a software package ahead of time.
+As far as the user is concerned, a new report is created using a simple web page selection, and Report Builder opens in a browser window without specifically installing a software package ahead of time.
 These reports are stored on the server in the same folder space as other reports.
 The Report Manager web interface is used to access and maintain standard Reporting Services reports as well as Report Builder reports and their associated data models.

 The advantages of Report Builder reports are that they give users the ability to design and customize their own reports without involving a report designer or developer.
-Report styles and features include standard report layouts like columnar, hierarchal, pivot/matrix, and charts.

-Report Builder reports cannot contain custom expressions or custom code.
-Data-formatting options are limited and the data models must be prepared ahead of time.
+Report styles and features include standard report layouts like columnar, hierarchical, pivot/matrix, and charts but can only include one of these data range elements, unlike standard reports that can include as many as you like.
+Report Builder reports cannot contain or use custom code.
+Data-formatting options are more restrictive, and the data models must be prepared ahead of time.
 Models may be created to mirror the details of source data tables or may be simplified.
-This allows the data model designer to hide sensitive data and to simplify complex data sources with alias columns aggregations and calculated data members.
+This allows the data model designer to hide sensitive data and to simplify complex data sources with alias columns, aggregations, and calculated data members.